Fun Palaces has never before commissioned artists, not least because we believe everyone is an artist.

 One-Nine-One and One-Nine-Three

-‘One-Nine-One and One-Nine-Three’ is a project about the hyper local; the individual closest to you – not because of familial or personal connection, but simply because they live next door.
-It’s a project that takes two unlikely people, who seem to have little in common, who happen to be next-door neighbours, and asks: ‘What and where is commonality?
+‘One-Nine-One and One-Nine-Three’ was a project about the hyper local; the individual closest to you – not because of familial or personal connection, but simply because they live next door.
+It was a project that took two unlikely people, who seemed to have little in common, who happened to be next-door neighbours, and asked: ‘What and where is commonality?
 Who do we understand ourselves to be, through the lens of our immediate neighbours?’

 Rabab lives next door to Chris.
 Chris lives next door to Rabab.
 They are very different people.
 One is an artist and has ‘currency’ in terms of the visibility of her creativity.
 The other is not considered an ‘artist’ nor is he visible in terms of his creativity, despite having produced a cache of poetry and six novels.
 How do cultural systems privilege, legitimise and make visible certain kinds of creativity over others?
 What happens when two neighbours get together, to compare notes?

-The project will generate a series of conversations, reflections, dialogues and recordings, between Rabab and Chris.
+The project generated a series of conversations, reflections, dialogues and recordings, between Rabab and Chris.